zbigniew54/Gamedo/README.md

 ![08](https://github.com/zbigniew54/Gamedo/assets/132487185/8e968619-a9a1-4d61-b2af-608c4a7601f1)
 _Wall and floor modules_

 Its not that easy to build a 3d level with flat floor tiles or walls.
 Its gets tricky when you have to handle corners (convex or concave).
-This software can autmatically create corners (an event columns) from "flat" walls
+This software can automatically create corners (an event columns) from "flat" walls

 ![011a](https://github.com/zbigniew54/Gamedo/assets/132487185/2a68a5eb-2d78-4807-95a9-5c1468b8b4e5)
 _Convex corner generated automatically from wall module_